The European Space Agency, which has its headquarters in Paris, France, boasts of a large space mission portfolio that includes missions such as:

 Web editors seem to have over-tagged many articles in the news section, causing them to compete with each other in the search results.
 Examples of the site’s large number of duplicate content issues this generates can be seen on urls such as the System SSA and System SSA2 pages, and elsewhere throughout the site.
 Despite the great design and considerable resources ploughed into the site it contains a large number of broken links and achieved the lowest SEO score out of all those audited.

-The ESA’s website has a great call to action section in the footer area of the site that is intended for use by the general public rather than businesses or other organizations who want to engage with the agency.
-It is comprised of a subscribe button and several social media buttons, links to RSS reeds and to the ESA blog.
+ESA’s website has a great call to action section in the footer area of the site that is intended for use by the general public rather than businesses or other organizations who want to engage with the agency.
+It is comprised of a subscribe button and several social media buttons, links to RSS feeds and to the ESA blog.